wangzhe3224/DRY/readme.md

 # Do Repeat Yourself, DRY!

 Coding is a kind of skill like other skill, such as playing guitar, hence it requires *dedicated* exercises to be at coding.
 This project is for me to plan and keep track my coding practice.

-So the idea is, Do Repeat Yourself, aka, DRY!!
+So the idea is, `Do Repeat Yourself`, aka, DRY!!
 (Yeah, not that DRY)

 But practice and learning also produce pleasure as long as doing it with a plan, so you see the structure and progress.

 ## Daily

 - [ ] Do subject(s) by coding
   - [ ] Data structures and Algorithms
   - [ ] Topcoder
   - [ ] Leetcode
   - [ ] Music....
   - [ ] Re-invent wheels
 - [ ] Create flashcards to repeat yourself, DRY!

 ## Subjects